whitphx/stlite/README.md

 st.pyplot(fig)
 `,
     },
+    streamlitConfig: {
+      // Streamlit configuration
+      "client.toolbarMode": "viewer",
     },
-  document.getElementById("root")
+  },
+  document.getElementById("root"),
 );
 ```

-### Various ways to load files
+### Various ways to load files (`files` option)

-You can pass an object to the `files` option to mount files, whose keys are file paths, and you can specify the values in various ways as below.
+You can pass an object to the `files` option to mount files onto the file system, whose keys are file paths, and you can specify the values in various ways as below.
+See also the [File system](#file-system) section for more details.

 #### Passing string or binary data